-Continuous Integration and Continous Delivery in Microservices Platform consists of the following open source components:
+Continuous Integration and Continuous Delivery in fabric8 consists of the following open source components:

 In addition it adds the following optional capabilities:

-By default we try and integrate all the components closely out of the box so Microservices Platform is an easy, 1 click install. e.g. by default Jenkins builds will use the local Nexus server for all downloads of maven artifacts and for all canary and full releases.
+By default we try and integrate all the components closely out of the box so fabric8 is an easy, 1 click install. e.g. by default Jenkins builds will use the local Nexus server for all downloads of maven artifacts and for all releases.

 Since fabric8 is built on top of Kubernetes we get an easy way to scale (e.g. Jenkins build slaves) together with letting us reuse Kubernetes services for service discovery to wire up the various components (e.g. for Jenkins to discover Nexus).
 If you opt out of any of the default implementations; you just need to create a Kubernetes Service pointing to your external installation of the service.

 With the advent of Jenkins Pipelines (included by default from version Jenkins 2.0) its considered good practice to define your pipline in a file called

 Jenkinsfile and to copy that into the root folder of your git repository.

 The github organisation plugin can be configured to automatically iterate through all repositories for a given organisation and then for each repository it will find all branches with a